-The best projects demonstrated excellent analysis of the sources they had used and of any findings they made during their research.
+The best projects demonstrated excellent analysis of the sources they had used and of any findings they made in the course of their research.
 This was often done by explaining what the sources or findings showed and drawing out connections or differences between them.
-This analysis was then focused on the research question consistently through the report.
+This analysis was then focused on the research question consistently through the report which was often demonstrated by the use of subheadings and rhetorical questions to which the analysis was used to provide an answer.
 A way to make good use of this analysis was as the basis for conclusions and in the best projects this was often a device to consolidate evidence and findings which had been analysed to build an argument in an incremental way.
-Such conclusions could then support an overall clear answer to the question which had been reached logically and reflectively on the evidence which had been presented and analysed.
+Such conclusions could then support an overall answer to the question which had been reached logically and reflectively on the evidence which had been presented and analysed.
 Projects which did not score so highly did include information from different sources but there was little or no attempt to draw analysis from them or to use them in a summative way to make conclusions or build up an overall answer.
-In some projects several sources were dealt with one after another in a way which made it difficult to distinguish between the words of the author and the summation by the candidate; this reduced the impact of the source.
-Such sources were often treated in isolation which made it less easy to see the development of an argument or any incremental conclusions which could build towards an overall answer to the research question.